 Even though all these choices may seem stressful, it is important to understand that this freedom to choose last for a lot more than just your teens.
-When I graduated from University, I accepted a job working in Sales for an IT technology company.
+When I graduated University, I accepted a job working in Sales for an IT technology company.
 I know nothing about IT, and even after working there for a year and a half I still know nothing about IT.
 What I did learn is that IT really doesn’t interest me (despite my efforts to change this) and now I know.
 I may not know what I want to do in life, however, because of this experience I have now narrowed down my options and ruled out IT.

 Relax!
 This is supposed to be enjoyable.

 Being told to relaxed when faced with daunting decisions may seem difficult but the truth is you are on a mission to find something that every day makes you want to get out of bed and go do what you love.
 Even though it might seem like a difficult mission at times, you have the opportunity to explore so many options and try so many things.
 This is a path to discovering your passions, your skills and essentially a route to discovering more about yourself and what makes you tick.